actions-marketplace-validations/northwang-lucky_auto-release/README.md

 # auto-release

-Create a release by tag and change log.
+Create a release by latest tag and change log.
 For personal use only.